 The first thermal-mass gas meters were installed in the field in 2007.
 Following an initially slow adoption of the technology, the rollout has significantly accelerated in recent years and to date over 6 million gas meters worldwide rely on this proven way to measure gas flow.
-The main factor that initially limited the adoption of the technology was the perceived lack of track record in the field.
+Additionally, 33 million cars and 45 million medical devices rely on Sensirion’s thermal-mass flow sensors.
+The main factor that initially limited the adoption of the technology for gas metering was the perceived lack of a track record in the field.
 Even though thermal-mass technology had been proven over the years in many other applications, it was a relative newcomer to the gas metering industry – an industry that values robust performance, safety and reliability above all else.

 Various national and international standards regulate the required accuracy of gas meters.
 Different accuracy classes exist, with class 1.5 being the most widely used worldwide.
 OIML R137 and EN 17526 (the dedicated thermal-mass gas metering standard being published in 2021) define the maximum permissible error (MPE) for temperature-compensated class 1.5 gas meters (such as thermal-mass meters) as 2% and 3.5% at high and low flow regimes, respectively.
 OIML R137 additionally prescribes 2x MPE (3.5% / 6.5%) for meters that have been re-measured following in-field service.
 Hence, the 2x MPE is widely accepted as the bar that a meter has to clear while in service (typically 10–15 years).